albionbrown/cv-ansible-role/README.md

-A lightweight Ansible role for installing CiviCRM's cv CLI tool
+A lightweight Ansible role for installing CiviCRM's cv CLI tool.

+To use, include `- { role: albionbrown.cv }` in the list of roles in your playbook.